kuprogrammingclub/Weekly-Problems-2012-2015/Week04/README.md

 The Head Librarian at a library wants you to make a program that calculates the fine for returning the book after the return date.
 You are given the actual and the expected return dates.
-Calculate the fine as follows:<br>
+Calculate the fine as follows:

 1. If the book is returned on or before the expected return date, no fine will be charged, in other words fine is 0.